Skip to main content

 The Purpose of a Reasonably Designed Program

 The ADA further requires that any wellness program involving medical questions or tests must be “reasonably designed” to promote health or prevent disease.
 This is a critical qualifier.
-A program is when it has a clear health-oriented purpose and is not a veiled attempt to shift healthcare costs onto employees based on their health status.
+A program is reasonably designed when it has a clear health-oriented purpose and is not a veiled attempt to shift healthcare costs onto employees based on their health status.

 For instance, a program that screens for high cholesterol and then offers resources for nutrition and exercise is likely to be considered reasonably designed.
 Its structure follows a logical clinical path from data collection to actionable health improvement strategies.
 This standard ensures the program is a legitimate health initiative.

-Conversely, a program that collects detailed without providing any feedback, follow-up, or health-promotion activities would fail this test.
+Conversely, a program that collects detailed health information without providing any feedback, follow-up, or health-promotion activities would fail this test.
 Such a program functions as a data-mining operation, which does not serve the employee’s health and may be used to predict future insurance costs.

 The “reasonably designed” standard acts as a safeguard, ensuring that when an employer asks for sensitive health information, it is in the service of a genuine effort to improve your well-being.
 It connects the employer’s actions to a clear, positive health outcome for the employee, reinforcing the program’s role as a supportive tool rather than a discriminatory mechanism.